RevoU-FSSE-2/week-22-RPrasetyoB/README.md

 This is a simple full-stack to-do list application built using Flask for the backend and React with TypeScript for the frontend.
 The app supports CRUD operations and implements Role-Based Access Control (RBAC) for user roles.

+The backend (Flask) communicates with the frontend (React) through a RESTful API.
+The API defines endpoints for CRUD operations on tasks, allowing the frontend to interact seamlessly with the backend.

 ## Technology

 - Flask Python